Moses Gomes Silva

 As detailed above, documentation by the Legacies of British Slave-ownership project of UCL, following abolition in 1836 Moses Gomes Silva received £367 18s 9d, a sum equivalent to £29,000 today, in compensation for 20 (not 28) slaves.
 And there is no evidence that these funds were in any way significant in the art dealership established by Edward Fox White in 1854.

-Eventually on 29 February 2024 the NPG wrote:
+On 29 February 2024 the NPG wrote:

 After reviewing the FOI request and paying close attention to your concerns, the Gallery understands that there is insufficient direct evidence to show that the inheritance received by Moses Gomes Silva supported his daughter and her husband Edward Fox White’s financial situation and business.
 We will therefore remove any suggestion of this from the label at the earliest opportunity.
 Thank you for bringing this to our attention.